dougbreaux/dougbreaux.github.io/_posts/2018-05-23-springmvc-jsr303-websphere.md

 * TOC
 {:toc}

-But then I hit a case where I wanted to to more sophisticated validation (of REST-style web service controllers), and this would be an easier pattern than the alternatives I was aware of.
+But then I hit a case where I wanted to do more sophisticated validation (of REST-style web service controllers), and this would be an easier pattern than the alternatives I was aware of.
 So I decided to jump in again.
 After a bit more wrestling, I was starting to think nobody else had done this before, and I was going to have to give up, when I came across a clue that eventually led to success.
 So I wanted to document that, both for my own future reference, and for anyone else trying to do the same thing.

 ## Context